chetanmanjesh/EDSR_Bayesian/README.md

+# EDSR-Bayesian: Adding Bayesian Learning to the Optimization Methods in https://github.com/sanghyun-son/EDSR-PyTorch

+(Rest of the readme is from the same repo).

 **About PyTorch 1.2.0**
   * Now the master branch supports PyTorch 1.2.0 by default.
   * Due to the serious version problem (especially torch.utils.data.dataloader), MDSR functions are temporarily disabled.
 If you have to train/evaluate the MDSR model, please use legacy branches.